all part of the show

 available / contact if interested

-i found a big (24x24 in) very stable wood sign at a thrift store and thought it would be good for signage for my pop up table at a couple summer markets. i’ve spent my entire career designing banners on the computer for markets and trade shows. this just seemed like more fun.
+i found a big (24x24 in) very stable wood sign at a thrift store and thought it would be good for signage for my pop up table at a couple summer markets. i’ve spent my entire career designing banners on the computer for markets and trade shows so this just seemed like more fun.

 the background is a mix of whatever i had on hand—mostly things (or parts of things) i drew or painted, photographs i took, and a few images i cut out from old magazines. the foreground was hand painted lettering with acrylic ink.